Are you sure you want to log out?

-The severity and type of hemophilia cases are determined by which of these factors are lacking and how large of a deficit it is.
-Hemophilia A is caused by a deficit in factor VIII and is referred to as classic hemophilia.
-Meanwhile, hemophilia B is caused by a deficit in factor IX and called Christmas disease.
+These absent factors and the size of the deficit determine the severity and type of hemophilia.
+A deficit in factor VIII causes Hemophilia A. This is known as classic hemophilia.
+Meanwhile, a deficit in factor IX causes Hemophilia B, also called Christmas disease.
 It is more likely for the case to involve bleeding and other serious health problems if these factors get lower.

 As mentioned above, hemophilia is often inherited.
 It is not developed nor is it contracted like a viral infection.
 The genes that cause the condition are linked to the X chromosomes that determine sex.